rusty-ferris-club/rust-starter/README.md

 **Using the starter project:**

-* find where `bumblefoot` is and replace it with the name of your project.
+* find where `bumblefoot` is and replace it with the name of your project. `$ rg bumblefoot`
 * This is a _dual library and binary_ project and builds both by default.
-If this is majorly a library, you want to build binaries selectively see more in [Cargo.toml](Cargo.toml).

 Compile a CLI:
 ```